TheBeachLab/selfhosted/doc/iot.md

 #### For every table

-- create a column named `id` with `bigserial` datatype and primary key
+- create a column named `id` with `bigint` datatype and IDENTITY.
+This will be the primary key
 - create a column named `created` of `timestamp with timezone` datatype and default value `now()`
 - create a column named `modified` of `timestamp with timezone` datatype and default value `now()`